OUR SERVICES

 Some of these services include:

-Diabetes Annual Review: one funded 30-minute appointment with our diabetes nurse per year for an in-depth diabetes health and medication review
+Diabetes Annual Review: one funded 30-minute appointment with a practice nurse per year for an in-depth diabetes health and medication review

 Funded appointments for cervical screening for: